GlennGoddard/Salt-Level/README.md

 MQTT is intergrated with customizable time interval.
 Default is 10 mins.
 Built in error handling for MQTT broker communication failure.

-Debugging has been preworked with the used of a single varable at the begining of the script.
+Debugging has been pre-worked with the used of a single variable at the begining of the script.
 Debugging screen color codes are not all used; this is just a section that I put in all my scripts so I have the colors available without having to recreate it everytime.

 Once script is working for your situation, just add to a cron job to start at boot-up.